mifa43/test/README.md

 ___

 ## Description
-##### This is a repository for creating a simple 'Contact Book' application for a test task for Alas d.o.o.
+##### This is a repository for creating a simple 'Contact Book' application for a test task for ALAS d.o.o.

 ## License